aldesantis/alessandro.codes/src/content/Evergreen notes/Systems of record hold data.md

 Systems of record, like ERPs, are built to store data in the most efficient possible way.

-On the other hand, [[Systems of engagement consume data]] that comes from systems of record.
+On the other hand, [[Evergreen notes/Systems of engagement consume data]] that comes from systems of record.